kathryntucker94/local-produce-1/readme.md

 ### Overview
 A website to provide users with a "one-stop-shop" for accessing local producers of produce and meat products.
 Growers/producers can log in, create a highlight page and allow costumers to search for their goods.
 This will provide a convenient platform for micro-growers and backyard farmers.
-It will promote a sense of community, bolster the local economy, and reduce the carbon footprint of one's purchases.
+It will promote a sense of community, bolster the local economy, combat food deserts and reduce the carbon footprint of one's purchases.

 ### Features